Jason Clive Lloyd

-Jason Clive Lloyd is a retired English professional footballer who used to play for the Guyana national football team as a goalkeeper.
+Jason Clive Lloyd is a retired professional footballer who played for the Guyana national football team as a goalkeeper.

-His father is notable West Indies cricketer Clive Lloyd.
+His father is West Indies cricketer Clive Lloyd.

 In August 2010 it was reported that he was on trial with English Football League club Stockport County.
 He also had a trial at Crewe Alexandra FC in 2006.

 He had a brief stint at Sun Sports F.C. in 2014.

-Jason Clive Lloyd played the role of cricketer Joel Garner in the bollywood film 83.
+Jason Clive Lloyd played the role of cricketer Joel Garner in the Bollywood film 83.